How to uninstall LastPass from your Mac

 CleanMyMac X by MacPaw has an uninstaller tool that uninstalls apps completely from your Mac, removing the app itself and all of its associated files with a few clicks.
 It can also uninstall browser extensions — this app is notarized by Apple and has a free version you can download.

 - Download and install CleanMyMac X if it’s not already on your Mac.
-Then, launch it.
+Then, open it.

-- Locate LastPass in the list of extensions and check the box next to it.
+- Locate LastPass in the list of extensions and select the box next to it.

 The benefit of this method is it allows you to remove all the LastPass 2 associated files that are scattered in several places in the system.